railz-ai/railz-visualizations/CONTRIBUTING.md

 The current logic of branch management is a mix of 2 ideas - a clean, linear history of changes and a flow model.

-`master` - main branch, should have unreleased, approved changes, always compilable and working.
+`master` - main branch, should have latest released, approved changes, always compilable and working.
 Changes should never be committed directly to this branch!

-`development` - code of the currently ready developed features not ready to be released, Nightly builds are built from this
+`development` - prerelease branch, code of the latest released beta feature.

 `feature/*` - for features under development (should contain name of the ticket at begin)